-If I told you I could show you how to beat the heat in your home by at least 10 degrees without fans, air conditioning or opening (or closing) the doors and window treatments and without having the lights off would you be interested?
+If I told you I could show you how to beat the heat in your home by at least 10 degrees without fans, air conditioning or opening (or closing) the doors and window treatments, without having the lights off and without buying window film or blackout window treatments, would you be interested?
 If I could show you how to reduce that temperature by an additional 10 degrees, would you think I’m nuts?

 80 degrees is hot, but it’s livable.
 100 degrees — not so much.
 You can reduce your perception of the temperature by 10-20 degrees if you wear a light-colored natural fiber fabric in a woven cloth.
 Read the study here.